emberjs/website/source/blog/2018-05-04-the-emberjs-times-issue-45.md

 Have you ever made a change in the source code of your Ember app and subsequently awaited the reload of your app's browser tab, to no avail?
-Seconds, minutes, a coffee later - you might have checked your terminal window - then at last, finding that syntax error in your template that led to a failing build and prevented the reload.
+Seconds, minutes, a coffee later—you might have checked your terminal window—then at last, you find that syntax error in your template that led to a failing build, preventing the reload.

-Sounds familiar?
 This week's RFC proposes the automatic inclusion of **<i>ember-cli-build-notifications</i>** into new Ember apps.
 It's an addon providing system notifications for failing Ember app builds by default.

 The RFC proposal also discusses several alternative techniques to improve developer ergonomics regarding